Parbelaez/personal-portfolio/README.md

 [How To Build An Animated Hamburger Menu With Only CSS](https://www.youtube.com/watch?v=dAIVbLrAb_U).

-As it can be seen, the hamburger consists of 3 svg creating the bars, and a non-visible checkbox to be used as a button.
+As can be seen, the hamburger consists of 3 SVG creating the bars, and a non-visible checkbox to be used as a button.
 If a button were used instead, JavaScript would have been needed to catch the click event.

 ### Engineering